Shaping his own Sucess

-Since graduating earlier this year with the National Certificate in Horticulture, Bayley LuuTomes gardening career has sky rocketed, winning multiple awards for his landscaping designs both nationally and internationally.
+Since graduating with the National Certificate in Horticulture, Bayley LuuTomes gardening career has sky rocketed, winning multiple awards for his landscaping designs both nationally and internationally.

 From humble beginnings, Bayley and his family began life in New Zealand with no English, only the clothes on their backs and few personal possessions.
 Most of it was lost over board when their boat was sinking while they were trying to flee their homeland, Vietnam, post-war.

 “Although a difficult beginning, coming to New Zealand has given me an amazing opportunity,” says Bayley whose interest in gardening began at a very early age after a family visit to Wellington’s Botanical Gardens soon after their arrival in New Zealand.

 Bayley grew up helping his mother with gardening, learning about different plants and flowers and even getting his own patch in the garden to be creative with.
 This creative side led him to pursue a career in design working in advertising.
 After a few years Bayley made the decision to leave the world of advertising to follow his dreams of a career in landscaping, he took a job working as a gardener before enrolling in the Open Polytechnic’s National Certificate in Horticulture.

 “I was attracted to distance learning as it allowed me to study as well as continue working.”

 Bayley graduated in March 2013, the same month he was awarded two gold medals and won Young Designer of the Year at the Ellerslie International Flower Show, marking the start of his success as an award winning landscape designer.